AyushDevadiga1/xgboost-loan-status-prediction-app/README.md

     pip install -r requirements.txt
     ```

-### ▶️ Running the App
+### Running the Application

-Execute the following command in your terminal:
+Execute the following command in your terminal to start the Streamlit server:

 ```bash
 streamlit run app.py
 ```

-The app will open automatically in your default browser at `http://localhost:8501`.
+The application will launch automatically in your default web browser at `http://localhost:8501`.

-## 🧠 Model Information
+## Model Methodology

-The application uses an **XGBoost Classifier** trained on the [Loan Approval Classification Dataset](https://www.kaggle.com/datasets/taweilo/loan-approval-classification-data).
-The model evaluates features such as:
+The application utilizes an **XGBoost Classifier** trained on the [Loan Approval Classification Dataset](https://www.kaggle.com/datasets/taweilo/loan-approval-classification-data).
+The model evaluates candidate eligibility based on features such as:
-*   Person Age & Income
+*   Applicant Age & Annual Income
 *   Employment Experience
 *   Loan Amount & Interest Rate
 *   Credit History Length & Credit Score
-*   Previous Loan Defaults
+*   History of Previous Loan Defaults

 ---

 <p align="center">
-  Made with ❤️ by <a href="https://github.com/AyushDevadiga1">Ayush Devadiga</a>
+  Developed by <a href="https://github.com/AyushDevadiga1">Ayush Devadiga</a>
 </p>